Community Land Trust: Placekeeping for the local Placekeepers

 WHAT

-Ofelia is the Program Director of Community Owned Real Estate at EPACANDO and PAHALI Community Land Trust in her hometown of East Palo Alto.
-Prior to her staff role, she served on the PAHALI Board of Directors for 6 years.
-She has a passion for housing justice, civic engagement, youth development, social movement work, and brings 8 years of experience in tenant rights’ organizing, and public policy, with an emphasis on housing policy.
-Ofelia served on the East Palo Alto Planning Commission for 7 years and has held elected office in East Palo Alto within a special district.
+Prior to her staff role, Ofelia served on the Pahali Board of Directors for six years.
+She has a passion for housing justice, civic engagement, youth development, and social movement work; and brings eight years of experience in tenant rights’ organizing and public policy, with an emphasis on housing policy.
+Ofelia previously served on the East Palo Alto Planning Commission and has held elected office in East Palo Alto within a special district.
 When Ofelia is not working or volunteering, she is likely exploring the Bay Area, looking for her next favorite food spot, park, or history museum.
-She will be covering the following topics:

 DETAILS